Frequently Asked Questions

 Why have I been taxed when I am a student?

 Even students have to pay tax when their earnings reach specified thresholds.
-To ensure you pay the correct amount of tax make sure you have completed a P46 and delivered to Payroll.
+To ensure you pay the correct amount of tax make sure you have completed an HMRC Starter Checklist and that this has been sent to Pay & Pensions.

-Typically your tax free allowance for 2017/18 is £11,500.
-However, you are allocated 1/12th of the £11,500 each month and you pay tax on the remainder.
+Typically, your tax free allowance for 2022/2023 is £12,570.
+However, you are allocated 1/12th of the £12,570 each month and you pay tax on the remainder.
 The tax year runs April to March and your allowance is re-set each April.

 How do I get a National Insurance Number?